 Economists usually agree on the fact that the demand-and-supply forces from the text-book case are important in the real world.
 Indeed, in the preceding section we argued that trade and technology may increase income inequality precisely by making the skills of some individuals less valuable, relative to others.

-However, economists also tend to agree on the fact that, while relevant, differences in productivity are not generally sufficient to explain differences in incomes.
+However, economists also tend to agree that, while relevant, differences in productivity are not sufficient to explain differences in incomes.
 Social conventions, for example, also play a crucial role.
-In the words of Atkinson (2015)22 “supply and demand determine a rage of possible pay, and the social conventions determine the location within that range – the extent of pay dispersion depends on both elements.”
+In the words of Atkinson (2015)22 “supply and demand determine a range of possible pay, and the social conventions determine the location within that range – the extent of pay dispersion depends on both elements.”

-The implication, therefore, is that market forces provide only bounds on outcomes, and there is hence scope for notions of fairness to affect inequality.
+The implication is that market forces provide only bounds on outcomes, and there is scope for notions of fairness to affect inequality.

-As the following two charts show, inequality is not generally viewed everywhere as inherently undesirable.
+As the following charts show, inequality is not generally viewed everywhere as inherently undesirable.
 The estimates come from the World Value Survey, where people are asked to locate their preferences for inequality in a range from 1 to 10 (where 1 implies agreement with the statement “Income should be more equal”, and 10 implies agreement with the statement “We need larger income differences as incentives for individual effort.”)
 These estimates have been calculated at the global level, as well as at the regional level.23

 # Is there a link between bargaining power and inequality?